 - Mix 2 cups of ACV into a warm bath if using a tub.
 Use 4 tsp. per gallon, if using a baby tub.

-- Soak in the bath for 30+ minutes.
-Toys help a child soak.
+- Soak in the bath for 20 minutes.

 - Gently pat the skin dry with a soft, cotton towel.
 Leave the skin slightly moist.

-- Moisturize immediately while the skin is still damp with an eczema emollient.
+- Moisturize immediately while the skin is still damp with a moisturizer.

-- After applying an eczema moisturizer, apply eczema clothing to reduce itching and allow emollients to stay in place for optimum treatment.
+- After applying an eczema cream apply eczema clothing to reduce itching and allow creams to stay in place for optimum treatment.

 Bleach Baths for Treating Eczema